 An effort has been made to coordinate all amateur radio unique radio and repeater ID's.
 The DMR world wide amateur radio database and ID request form can be found here; The DMR World Wide Amateur Radio Database

 DMR / MotoTRBO mobile and portable radios support the following features:

 The BCFMCA has a DMR / MotoTRBO repeater on the air.
 The repeater is located at our Mt Seymour site.

-The repeater is connected to the internet via the DCI and DMR-MARC networks.
+The VE7RAG UHF DMR repeater is connected to the internet via the BC-TRBO network.
+The BC-TRBO network is also internetworked with the PNW, DMR-X, DMR-MARC and CAN-TRBO networks.
 This connection allows users of the BCFMCA DMR / MotoTRBO repeater to communicate with DMR / MotoTRBO users on other repeaters throughout the region, country and world.

 Live Network StatusUpdated every 5 minutes